trebuchet-deploy/trigger/README.md

 * trebuchet.local.FileDriver
 * trebuchet.local.ServiceDriver

 Configuration is done through git.
-Some configuration items should be added in the user's configuration while other configuration should be added in the repository's configuration or global configuration.
+Some configuration items should be added in the user's global configuration while other configuration should be added in the repository's configuration or system configuration.
 Trigger will refuse to run if these configuration items are not set.

-User configuration:
+User's global configuration:

 * user.name
 * user.email